 6. Click OK to save your changes.

-7. Once added, select dice range.
+7. Once added, select dice range to roll dice.

 8. Click the Camera